Tests and procedures used to diagnose squamous cell carcinoma of the skin include:

-- Has it grown significantly since you first found it?
+- Has it grown much since you found it?

-- Do you have any other growths or lesions that concern you?
+- Do you have any other growths or sores that concern you?

-- How much exposure to the sun or tanning beds did you have as a child?
+- How much were you in the sun as a child?

-- How much exposure to the sun or tanning beds do you have now?
+- How much are you in the sun now?

-- Have you ever taken medications that suppress your immune system?
+- Have you ever taken medicines that suppress your immune system?